 Science Natural Science What Are Those Weird Squishy Creatures That Washed Up on a California Beach?
-By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated September 24, 2019 Sea salps.
+By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated September 24, 2019 Sea salps.
 Damsea/Shutterstock Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Thousands of jelly-like sea creatures washed up on the shores of Huntington Beach in Southern California, making beach-goers curious about what exactly the odd things are.
 On Facebook, Ryan Rustan wrote that he was walking on the beach on Nov.
 28 when he "felt little water balloons popping under my feet, super squishy."
 He said he looked down and didn't know what the odd, little gelatinous balls were.
 "Couldn't tell if they were jellyfish or eggs but there are thousands up and down the beach... what are they?"
 Don Coursey posted several more images to the same Facebook group.
 Guesses ranged from jellyfish eggs to burrowing sea cucumbers to sea salp, a type of translucent sac-like sea creature.
 Coursey told KTLA that he was walking on the beach when he spotted hundreds, or maybe even thousands of the unidentified creatures.
 He said he's been walking on that beach for decades and has never seen anything like it.
 "It feels like Jell-O," Coursey said.
 "If you were a little kid, you'd love to have something like this so you can drop it down your sister's shirt."
 Christopher G. Lowe, a marine biology professor at Cal State Long Beach and director of the university's shark lab, told KTLA that the school's resident invertebrate expert says they are sea cucumbers.
 Matt Bracken, UC Irvine associate professor at the Department of Ecology and Evolutionary Biology, however, told the Orange County Register that they are likely "pelagic tunicates," otherwise known as salps.
 "These marine invertebrates look sort of like jellyfish, but they are actually more closely related to vertebrates (e.g., humans) than to other invertebrates," he said.
 "They occasionally bloom off the California coast."
 "I've never seen anything like that before, it looks odd," Huntington Marine Safety Lt.
 Claude Panis, who has worked for the lifeguard department for 38 years, told the Orange County Register.
 Panis said that the mysterious arrival of the creatures might be due to a lingering effect of the dwindling El Niño.
 And that, he said, also may explain why there have been so many stingrays close to shore this year.
 "There's all kinds of weird things happening," he said.
 "It's just strange."
 While the experts have their guesses, beach-goers have more interesting hypotheses: "Baby tremor monsters."
 "Coyote eggs."
 "Ewww.
 Creepy sea creatures."
 "Aliens sent here to sick our brains out and rule our world.
 Just sayin."